 This month I’m going to talk about craft–specifically, plotting a young adult novel or structuring the plot of your YA novel.
 Often when I’m instructing writing classes, I find that there’s some confusion about plotting.
 If I ask “What’s your book’s plot?”
 I get vague answers along the lines of “It’s about a girl who just wants to fit in and be popular” or “About a boy who wants to find himself and his place in the world.”
 When I press for more specifics, I might get something like “It’s about a girl trying to get over her mother’s suicide” or “A boy who discovers he has a psychic ability.”

 Okay, that’s closer, but it’s still not a “plot.”
 A theme, maybe–but you need more than a theme to drive a plot.
 By “driving a plot,” I mean the vehicle which moves the story forward toward its resolution.
 With nothing to drive a plot, you’re left with a rambling mess of unrelated vignettes, not a compelling, page-turning story with a beginning, middle, and end.

 Sometimes the vehicle used to drive the plot will be directly related to the theme–let’s use the girl trying to get over her mother’s suicide.
 What if her grandmother has planned a dedication ceremony of some sort–let’s say naming a playground in the woman’s name–and wants the protagonist to make a speech.
-You can structure the entire novel around the protagonist preparing her speech–maybe she’s too filled with anger at first, and refuses.
+As you are plotting a young adult novel, you can structure the entire novel around the protagonist preparing her speech–maybe she’s too filled with anger at first, and refuses.
 Or maybe she wants to, but doesn’t have the strength to do so.
 Whatever the case, the plot revolves around the protagonist working toward making this speech (or *not* making it).
 Over the course of working toward this goal, readers will see the girl getting over her mother’s death and, hopefully, achieving some personal growth and/or understanding.